dimagi/logistics/docs/systems-administration/troubleshooting.md

 The most common reason that SMS fails is due to VPN issues between cStock and TNM.
 These need to be resolved by the cStock hosting team and TNM networking team.

+If you need to make changes to the SMS gateway configrations, you can edit the Kannel configuration file.